melanieshimano/comparing-baltimore-miami-teenage-birthrate-lowincome-parents/README.md

   ### What are the parental income levels of these neighborhoods?
- - Low-income families are defined as in the bottom 25% of the income disribution.
+ - Low-income families are defined as in the bottom 25% of the income distribution.

 ## Overall Process
 <img width="844" alt="Screen Shot 2020-09-16 at 8 02 52 PM" src="https://user-images.githubusercontent.com/70858878/93404989-c212a100-f859-11ea-8241-ab672cd1dab3.png">

+## Summary
+- The findings above show us that, on average, teenage birth rates of females from low-income families tend to be higher in Baltimore, MD than in Miami, FL.
+- The mean and maximum teen birth rates in Baltimore were higher than in Miami.
+- The areas with the top 5 highest average teen birth rates were higher than the top 5 areas in Miami.